alidaf/raspberryPi/README.md

 ## raspberryPi
-RaspberryPi projects
+RaspberryPi projects and utilities.

 ###rotencvol:

 A program to provide rotary encoder support for the Raspberry Pi via GPIO pins on either the Raspberry Pi or via the rotary encoder pins on an IQaudioDAC to control volume levels.

-Originally based on code available at IQaudIO but extended to allow command line input for generic use and allow shaped volume adjustments to compensate for, or accentuate the logarithmic response of ALSA.
+Uses ALSA controls to change the volume but incorporates a shaping factor compensate for, or accentuate the logarithmic response of ALSA.
 This will allow better control according to the type of use, e.g. headphones need better refinement at low volumes but DACs or line level devices may need better refinement at higher levels.

 Command line parameters allow specifying:

-* The name of the sound card in case it changes or for add-on cards.
+* The sound card and control element to adjust.
-* The name of the control for sound cards with multiple controls.
-*     Version 3.0 has switched to high level controls so card and control are now set by number.
-* The initial volume setting as a percentage of max, i.e. low for headphones and high for DAC/phono.
-* The number of volume increments over the full volume range.
-* The shape of the volume request, i.e. logarithmic -> linear -> exponential.
-* The GPIO pins to be used (mapped internally to the wiringPi numbers).
-* The delay between tic increments to fine tune responsiveness.
-* Print out a variety of information such as GPIO maps, default or defined settings, ranges and program output.
 * Soft volume limits.
+* Initial settings.
+* Volume refinements.
+* The shape of the volume response, i.e. logarithmic -> linear -> exponential.
+* The GPIO pins to be used.
+* Responsiveness.
+* Useful informational output.

 Push button support is now in for rotary encoders that have push-to-switch actions.
-Note: If using any GPIO for the mute that is not I2C, a pull up resistor must be used between the +3.3V and the
+Note: If using any GPIO that is not I2C, a pull up resistor should be used between the +3.3V and the
       GPIO pin, e.g.

             10k